Stock Market Terminology – Definitions and Usage

 Christmas Tree Spread is a simultaneous purchase and writing of option with either a different strike price or expiration date or combination of the two.

-Closed trades are positions that have been either liquidated or offset.
+Closed trades are positions that have been either liquidated, sold or offset.

 Coincidence in Gann theory, a projected reversal point.